zihanaziz/BlockQuest/README.md

 ## Dependencies

 - **Audio Files:** The game relies on audio files (`correct.mp3`, `incorrect.mp3`, `finish.mp3`) for sound effects.
 Ensure these files are present in the project directory.
+- **Clue Images:** The clue images are expected to be in a folder named `clueImage`.
+Ensure this folder is present in the project directory.

 ## Contributions